all images courtesy of lunar cubit

 winner of the 2010 UAE design competition for energy generating public art of the

-, the project combines artistic vision with sustainable design and engineering.
+land art generator initiative, the project combines artistic vision with sustainable design and engineering.

 a central pyramid is surrounded by eight smaller ones